buy More Songs from Living on the Earth

 Yes, the song “Green Green Rains” which I wrote around 1969 and recorded in 2014 for my CD “More Songs from Living on the Earth,” is the same one I sang on the David Frost Show on June 10, 1971.
 Here’s a web page about that show: http://www.imdb.com/title/tt1691270/

 I was also on Mike Douglas’ TV show a week after that, but I did not sing on that show.
 Both of these shows were part of the publicity tour that Random House arranged for the publication of my book Living on the Earth in its second edition.

-You can buy “More Songs from Living on the Earth” as a download or as a physical CD from CD Baby.
-There are also some for sale on eBay, but CD Baby, which I supply directly, is less expensive.
+You can buy “More Songs from Living on the Earth” as a download or as a physical CD from the online store connected to this website.

 All blessings, peace and love,

 I went ahead and purchased “More Songs from Living on the Earth” and have enjoyed the CD very much.
 I have to say that “Green, Green Rain” is my favorite.
 It was interesting to hear it again after all those years.

 It seems that I have been singing and playing dulcimer to some version that I thought I “recalled” and ended up with a totally different melody!
 Different words too!
 None the less, all credit is due to your lovely song which ignited the spark!
 Now I can learn the original version & lyrics.
 It is so nice to see the alternate ideals of our generation artistically expressed and still remaining solidly intact to this day.

 (from the green, green mountains of western North Carolina)